‘Blackout Challenge’ TikTok lawsuit moves forward in court after death of 10-year-old

 The ‘blackout challenge’ dares participants to hold their breath for as long as they can before passing out.

-Anderson is accusing TikTok of having a ‘defective design,’ with the lawsuit claiming “the viral and deadly TikTok Blackout Challenge was thrust in front of Nylah on her TikTok For You Page (“FYP”) as a result of TikTok’s algorithm.”
+Anderson is accusing TikTok of having a ‘defective design,’ with her lawsuit claiming “the viral and deadly TikTok Blackout Challenge was thrust in front of Nylah on her TikTok For You Page (“FYP”) as a result of TikTok’s algorithm.”

 “The TikTok Defendants’ algorithm determined that the deadly Blackout Challenge was well-tailored and likely to be of interest to 10-year-old Nylah Anderson, and she died as a result,” it continues.